YamtalDev/SecureBankApp/server/user/README.md

 - **Testing**: Includes unit and integration tests to ensure reliability.
 - **Docker**: Containerization for consistent deployment environments.
 - **Docker Compose**: Orchestrates multi-container setups (e.g., service and database).

-## Additional Resources

-- **API Documentation**: Use tools like Postman or Swagger to interact with the API.
-- **Environment Variables**: Securely manage sensitive information using `.env` files or environment variables.
-- **Contribution Guidelines**: If you wish to contribute, please fork the repository and submit a pull request.

 ---